 The Study Center arranges activities to assist with your language study, including a Korean Speaking Club, tutorials, and a Language Buddy Program that will pair you with a Yonsei University student who will attend UC as a reciprocity student.

 mid-February to mid-June

-EAP students choose their own living arrangements.
+UCEAP students choose their own living arrangements.
 Limited on-campus housing in the international dormitory is available or you may arrange your own off-campus accommodations.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
-A local faculty member, who serves as the EAP Liaison Officer, administers EAP programs at Yonsei University along with a Study Center Coordinator.
+UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
+A local faculty member, who serves as the UCEAP Liaison Officer, administers UCEAP programs at Yonsei University along with a Study Center Coordinator.
 They help students integrate into the culture of their host country and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.